Best European defense stocks to invest in 2026

 • Advanced Military Innovation: Leonardo DRS invests heavily in cutting-edge technologies including hypersonic systems, electro-optical sensors, and next-generation electronic warfare capabilities that maintain technological leadership.

-• Defense Spending Beneficiary: The company benefits from increased U.S. defense budgets, military modernization programs, and growing demand for advanced sensor technologies driven by near-peer competition and evolving threats.
+• Defense Spending Beneficiary: The company benefits from increased U.S. defense budgets, military modernization programs, and growing demand for advanced sensor technologies driven by near-peer competition and evolving global threats.

 🐌 Key considerations before investing in Leonardo DRS